Launch Date Announced đ The brand-new GoComics will be unveiled April 1! (No fooling). See more information here. Subscribers, check your

 Democracy is at risk!
 Russians are running the election!

-Ivy Valory Premium Member about 1 month ago
+Ivy Valory Premium Member 3 months ago

 Even truer today than when Mr. Watterson penned it.